Vivonet/Gravity/README.md

 Gravity is really a layout engine for programmers who prefer the precision and control of a code file over loosey goosey mousework.
 Unlike Interface Builder, which presents you with a visualization of your software and requires you to build and tweak that interface graphically, Gravity lets you build and tweak your interface *textually*, just like editing source code.
 It is mathematically precise and because it manages all of the layout constraints for you, has far fewer points of potential failure than traditional Auto Layout.
 Gravity aims to be a solid mathematical foundation for your app's interface.

 Calling Gravity a "layout engine" is a bit of a stretch.
+It's more of a layout *language*.
 Auto Layout is still the true engine powering Gravity.
 Gravity just gives you a much simpler way to specify your interface, and Auto Layout takes care of the heavy lifting behind the scenes.
 Gravity is the curtain that hides the great and powerful Oz.

-Coming soon.

 ##The Philosophy
 Constructing an interface is a way of communicating.
 It is a way for the developer of an application to communicate relevant contextual information to the user.
 It shouldn't be something that is hard or takes painstaking work.
 It should be as natural as language: as thoughts arranged in such a way as to be understood.